 Social monitoring can reveal your customers’ views, but the trick is knowing how to use it.
-Here are six ways sentiment analysis can give your brand a boost.
+Here are six ways sentiment analysis can build your brand or give it a boost.

 Every day, billions of people from every corner of the world share their thoughts, wants, likes and dislikes on social media.